patrickfrey/mewa/doc/faq.md

 ### What are the known limitations of _Mewa_ so far?

 * The notion of _scope_ imposes some restrictions on lazy evaluation in the _AST_ traversal (generics, lambdas).
 Because parameter types do have their scope and so do the relations defined on them, the _scope_ of a parameter type has to cover the _scope_ of the generic or lambda.
-That is a restriction that applies to C++ too.
+That is a restriction that applies to _C++_ too.
+A possible solution could be to define type properties like class methods, structure member accesses, and reductions in the global scope.
+Because they would be related to the context type anyways, there would be no interference with other types.
+But I am not sure about the implications.

 <a name="nameMewa"/>